 Wherever possible, we will seek out head-to-head studies of the interventions and comparators of interest.
-Data permitting, we will also consider combined use of direct and indirect evidence in network meta-analyses of selected outcomes (see below for further detail).
+Data permitting, we will also consider combined use of direct and indirect evidence in network meta-analyses of selected outcomes.
+Full details regarding the literature search, screening strategy, data extraction, and evidence synthesis will be provided in a forthcoming Research Protocol to be published on the Open Science Framework website.